The next orientation will be Saturday, October 27, 2018 from 12:30 to 2:00 pm at the Oaks Park Hanger.

 Young women and girls, ages 7-17, are welcome to join the Rose Petals (7-12) or Rosebuds (12-17) training programs.
-The Rose Petals Butterflies and Rosebuds Seedlings squads are where new recruits become eligible to join either program’s home teams after achieving their basic skills requirements.
-Learn awesome skating skills, be part of a team, and become a part of the supportive and empowering community that is the flat track derby family.
+The Rose Petals Butterflies and Rosebuds Seedlings programs are where new recruits become eligible to join a juniors home teams after achieving their basic skills requirements.
+Skaters will learn awesome skating skills, be part of a team, and become a part of the supportive and empowering community that is the flat track derby family.

-New skaters ages 7-12 entering the Rose Petals program must be able to skate comfortably unassisted (without holding on to someone) and safely come to a stop prior to joining.
+Skaters ages 7-12 entering the Rose Petals program must be able to skate comfortably unassisted (without holding on to someone) and safely come to a stop prior to joining.

 Rental derby skates and gear are available through our Rent N’ Roll program.
 For many skaters this is their first time lacing the wheels up.

 Register for our next Orientation:

 Prospective skaters must RSVP by completing the Online Junior Skater Orientation Form.

 Registration for this event closes on August 3, 2018.

 You will also need to fill out these additional forms and bring them to the orientation:

 Please try to have all paperwork filled out prior to attending the intake.

 All paperwork and payments will be collected at the end of orientation.